mjmlab/pyinseq/README.md

 # Current status

 I've been using this in-house but there are still some bugs.
 Many steps are commented out.
 Need to take a quick break and will return to work on it ~Sep 12.
+At that point I will get the base pipeline operational.
+Information in the README.md and Roadmap.md files will transition to the Issues page or to the Wiki page.
+There will then be some basic documentation here about how to run the software with the test data sets.

 # Project purpose